-2.4 Major Aviation Occurrences in General Aviation Aircraft

-Five-Year Moving Average of the Hull Loss and Fatal Occurrence Rates
+2.4 Major Aviation Occurrences in General Aviation Aircraft Five-Year Moving Average of the Hull Loss and Fatal Occurrence Rates

-In 2022, no major aviation occurrences were reported for national general aviation aircraft.
-In the preceding 10 years, 3 occurrences of hull loss were recorded in 2013, 2015, and 2017.
-These 3 occurrences resulted in fatalities and were considered fatal occurrences; the details are presented in Appendix 3.
+In the preceding 10 years, 2 occurrences of hull loss were recorded in 2015, and 2017.
+These 2 occurrences resulted in fatalities and were considered fatal occurrences; the details are presented in Appendix 3.

-The 5-year moving average of the hull loss and fatal occurrence rates for national general aviation aircraft exhibited an upward trend prior to 2017, peaking at 2.58 occurrences per 10,000 flight hours.
-From 2018, the moving average began and then continued to decline, and as of 2022, the 5-year moving average of the hull loss and fatal occurrence rates had dropped to 0 occurrences as shown in Figure 16.
+The 5-year moving average of the hull loss and fatal occurrence rates for national general aviation aircraft exhibited an upward trend prior to 2018, peaking at 1.40 occurrences per 10,000 flight hours.
+From 2019, the moving average continued to decline, and as of 2022 and 2023, the 5-year moving average of the hull loss and fatal occurrence rates had dropped to 0 occurrences as shown in Figure 16.
 The details are presented in Appendix 7.